TrueNASTrueNAS Nightly Development Documentation

 Creating SMB Share User Accounts

-You cannot access SMB shares using the root user, TrueNAS built-in user accounts, or those without the Samba Authentication selected.
+TrueNAS must be joined to Active Directory or have at least one local SMB user before creating an SMB share.
+When creating an SMB user, ensure that Samba Authentication is enabled.
+You cannot access SMB shares using the root user, TrueNAS built-in user accounts, or those without Samba Authentication selected.

-To add users or edit users, go to Credentials > Local Users to add or edit the SMB share user(s).
-Click Add to create a new or as many new user accounts as you need.
+To add users or edit users, go to Credentials > Users to add or edit the SMB share user(s).
+Click Add to create a new or as many new user accounts as needed.
+If joined to Active Directory, Active Directory can create the TrueNAS accounts.

 Enter the values in each required field, verify Samba Authentication is selected, then click Save.
 For more information on the fields and adding users, see Creating User Accounts.